Detailed course guide

 Has been designed to ease the transition from school to university You will take courses in calculus and algebra which continue the study of these subjects already studied in school while also taking courses introducing statistics and finance.

-You will continue your study of calculus and algebra, taking courses in multivariable calculus and real analysis, linear algebra and probability.
+You will continue your study of calculus and algebra, taking courses in multivariable calculus and real analysis and linear algebra.
 In addition you will start the study of financial mathematics and numerical analysis.

 You will study abstract algebra, ordinary differential equations and complex analysis.
-As well as these subjects, you will study security markets and have a choice of courses in pure and applied mathematics and numerical analysis.
+As well as these subjects, you will study international bond and currency markets, financial derivatives and have a choice of courses in pure and applied mathematics and numerical analysis.

 You will study securities and derivatives as well as having a wide choice of courses in both pure and applied mathematics.